phunorla/PayrollC--/README.md

 PayrollC--
 ==========

-A sophisticated program that uses fstream to create a Payroll Report
+A C++ program that uses fstream to create a Payroll Report.